GOCDB/gocdb-failover-scripts/nsupdate_goc/nsupdateReadme.md

 Note:
 * we have the nsupdate keys safe
   * on gocdb-base.esc.rl.ac.uk in /root/nsupdate_goc
-  * on goc.dl.ac.uk in /root/nsupdate_goc
+  * on gocdb.hartree.stfc.ac.uk in /root/nsupdate_goc
 * Updated nsupdate files for controlling 'goc.egi.eu' are given below

 ##Actions (Please read all below to understand these actions)
-* Logon as root on goc.dl.ac.uk or gocdb-base.esc.rl.ac.uk and cd to following dir
+* Logon as root on gocdb.hartree.stfc.ac.uk or gocdb-base.esc.rl.ac.uk and cd to following dir
 ```
 cd /root/nsupdate_goc
 ```